 If Asian or black kids were given white dolls, the reaction probably would not have been so negative, such as shown in a social experiment by psychologists Kenneth and Mamie Clark in the 1940s.

-In this series of experiments also known as “the doll tests” they wanted to study the psychological effects of segregation on African-American children in the USA.
+In this series of experiments also known as “the doll test”, they wanted to study the psychological effects of segregation on African-American children in the USA.

-Four dolls which were identical except for color, were used to test the racial perceptions of children between the ages of three to seven.
+Four dolls which were identical except for colour, were used to test the racial perceptions of children between the ages of three to seven.

-Majority of these kids preferred the white doll and associated positive characteristics to it.
+The majority of these kids preferred the white doll and associated positive characteristics with it.